zacchiro/beangrep/README.md

                                   not visible in the ledger.
 This includes the automatic metadata: ['filename', 'lineno']
                                   [default: skip-internals]
-  -v, --verbose                   Increase logging verbosity.
-Default level is
+  --verbose                       Increase logging verbosity.
+Default
-                                  WARNING.
-Passing this option once (e.g., -v) will increase it to INFO, twice or more (e.g., -vv) to DEBUG.
+                                  verbosity is at WARNING level; passing this option once will increase it to INFO, twice or more to DEBUG.
+  -V, --version                   Show the version and exit.
   --help                          Show this message and exit.

   Exit status is 0 (success) if a match is found, 1 if no match is found, 2 if